juxor/afaq/markdown/secH6.md

 the [last section](secH6.html#sech62)), because Bolshevik policy **itself** gave them little choice as it limited their ability to respond collectively.
 Yet in the face of difficult economic circumstances, workers turned to mass meetings and strikes.
-In response, the Bolshevik's used state repression to break resistance and protest against their regime.
+In response, the Bolsheviks used state repression to break resistance and protest against their regime.
 In such circumstances it is easy to see how the Bolshevik party became isolated from the masses they claimed to be leading but were, in fact, ruling.
-This transformation of rebels into a ruling elite comes as no great surprise given that Bolshevik's aimed to seize power themselves in a centralised and hierarchical institution, a state, which has always been the method by which ruling classes secured their position (as we argued in [section H.3.7](secH3.html#sech37), this perspective
+This transformation of rebels into a ruling elite comes as no great surprise given that Bolsheviks aimed to seize power themselves in a centralised and hierarchical institution, a state, which has always been the method by which ruling classes secured their position (as we argued in [section H.3.7](secH3.html#sech37), this perspective